-About The Hawaii Volcanoes National Park Jagger Museum | Big Island of Hawaii
+About The Hawaii Volcanoes National Park on The Big Island of Hawaii

 Thomas Jaggar – Some History

 An earthquake killed 125,000 people in 1908 in Italy near Mt.
 Etna.
 Jaggar, a geologist, lectured in support of systematic, ongoing studies of seismic and volcanic activities .
 In 1909 he traveled to Hawaii and lectured on his Martinique expedition in Honolulu.
 Jaggar was approached by a prominent Hawaiian name Thurston.
 They determined that Kīlauea was a perfect spot for a permanent volcano observatory.
 Together with other prominent Hawaiians they created the Hawai’i Volcano Research Association.
 An initial observing station was set up on the rim of Halema’uma’u crater.
 Support from M.I.T. alumnus in 1912 was the momentum that started the construction of the new Hawai’i Volcano Observatory (HVO).
 Jaggar’s passion kept him going and he was the Director of HVO until 1940.
-In 14985 the present site of the museum was conctructed.
-The Thomas A. Jaggar Museum in Volcanoes National Park of Hawaii was named for him.